Schedule an Informational Interview

 Social journalism is about more than producing “content” and filling space.
 It is also not just about social media, although we think it is vital for today’s journalists to understand and master these tools.
 Social journalism is first and foremost about listening.

-We are currently accepting applications for the 2017 social journalism program.
-Apply now!
+We are no longer accepting applications for the 2017 social journalism program.
+Applications for the 2018 social journalism program will be available in early spring.

 Whether communities are brought together by geography or shared interest, social journalists serve them best by building relationships and helping them produce tangible impact that goes beyond page views or clicks or “likes.”